chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

     Package Manager : Install-Package Swashbuckle.AspNetCore -Version 2.2.1
     CLI : dotnet add package --version 5.5.0 Swashbuckle.AspNetCore
     ```
+> The extension has a dependency on the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) so you don't have to install it twice.

 2. In the `ConfigureServices` method of `Startup.cs`, register the [default](https://www.nuget.org/packages/Swashbuckle.AspNetCore.SwaggerGen) Swagger generator and then add the Conventional Routing Swagger generator.
     ```csharp